itsarvindhere/binary-search/069. Find K-th Smallest Pair Distance/Notes.md

 	And similarly, we can find for every element, how many pairs will give distance <= "mid"

 And now, all we want to return is whether there are K or more pairs with distance <= mid.
+## **METHOD 2 - USING SLIDING WINDOW**

+Wait a minute.
+How did sliding window come into picture here?

+We want to count how many pairs are there with distance <= "mid".
+And since Array is sorted, we can use Sliding Window.
+How?

+	e.g. take an example nums = [1,2,3,4,5,6]

+	Suppose, we want to count how many pairs have distance <= 4

+	See, if we have a window [1,2,3,4] then we see this is a valid window because the distance between the max and smallest element is still <= 4

+	This also means, there are "3" pairs in total - (1,2), (1,3) and (1,4).
+So they are simply (index of 4 - index of 1)
+	That is, the (last element's index in window - first element's index in window)

+	Now, if from 1 to 4, we have a valid window.
+Doesn't it mean from 2 to 4 as well the window is valid?

+	All we have to ensure is that the smallest and largest window element is having distance <= x and window will be valid

+	And so, all we will do is, if the window is valid, just add the count.

+	But if it is not, we know that we need to shrink it from left side.

+And in this way, the time complexity of our Helper method will be O(N), as compared to O(NLogN) in case of above approach.